Canada in World War II: Agriculture, mining, and industry

-Approximately 160,000 French-Canadian soldiers served overseas, which comprised 20% of all Canadian.
-The majority of these soldiers served in Francophone infantry units such as Les Fusiliers Mont-Royal, Le Régiment de Maisonneuve, Le Régiment de la Chaudière, and the Royal 22e Régiment.
-However, regardless of King's political manoeuvrings, French-Canadians still experienced discrimination as Canadians—many Anglophones still held the same sentiments towards them as they did in the First World War.
-Despite the number of French-Canadians who joined the military a plebiscite that was held on 27 April 1942 to decide whether or not Canadian conscription for the Second World War should be enforced.
-This revealed that Quebec and other Francophone ridings were against it, whereas Anglophone communities were overwhelmingly in favour for conscription.
-This division and ultimate passing of Bill 80 in favour of conscription worsened relations between Anglophones and Francophones in Canada.
+in 1940 described the resulting Conscription Crisis of 1917 as "a desultory civil war".
+English Canadians resented what they believed was Quebec not having fully participated in that war.
+Approximately 160,000 French-Canadian soldiers served overseas during World War II, which comprised 20% of all Canadian servicemen.
+The majority of those soldiers served in Francophone infantry units such as Les Fusiliers Mont-Royal, Le Régiment de Maisonneuve, Le Régiment de la Chaudière, and the Royal 22e Régiment.
+However, regardless of King's political manoeuvrings, French-Canadians still experienced discrimination; many Anglophones still held the same sentiments towards them as they did in the First World War.
+Despite the number of French-Canadians who joined the military a plebiscite was held on 27 April 1942 to decide whether or not Canadian conscription for the Second World War should be enforced.
+It revealed that Quebec and other Francophone ridings were against it, whereas Anglophone communities were overwhelmingly in favour for conscription.
+The division and ultimate passing of Bill 80 in favour of conscription worsened relations between Anglophones and Francophones in Canada.
 Although most French-Canadians were against conscription, the Catholic Church ultimately encouraged participation in the war effort.
-This both spurred volunteerism earlyin the war and created some divisions between French-Canadians.
+That both spurred volunteerism early in the war and created some divisions between French-Canadians.